Father Matthew Dallman, Obl.S.B is the founder and publisher of Akenside Press.

 It is Father Dallman’s strongly held view that Anglican spiritual and pastoral patrimony possesses an abundance of riches that derive from all eras of the Christian Church.
 Hence renewal of Catholic reality in Anglican parish life means studying its many examples of pastoral and ascetical synthesis, and learning how to use them in parish life rooted in prayer, catechesis, and obedience.

-To aid in that task, he founded Akenside Press as a means to make available catechetical, ascetical and theological resources that serve Catholic renewal and the English School of Catholic spirituality, which he regards as one of the great schools of Catholic spirituality.
+To aid in that task, he founded Akenside Press as a means to make available catechetical, ascetical and theological resources that serve Catholic renewal and the English School of Catholic spirituality, one of the great schools of Catholic spirituality and itself the true Anglican patrimony.